Golden Ocean Group Limited (GOGL) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for GOGL stocks, with Jefferies repeating the rating for GOGL by listing it as a “Buy.”
 The predicted price for GOGL in the upcoming period, according to Jefferies is $11 based on the research report published on October 24, 2023 of the current year 2023.

-During the last 5 trading sessions, GOGL rose by +10.61%, which changed the moving average for the period of 200-days by -8.46% in comparison to the 20-day moving average, which settled at $7.53.
-In addition, Golden Ocean Group Limited saw -1.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOGL rose by +21.38%, which changed the moving average for the period of 200-days by -5.77% in comparison to the 20-day moving average, which settled at $7.68.
+In addition, Golden Ocean Group Limited saw 4.95% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GOGL